-Staff should report concerns about the conduct of a member of staff or external professional or contractor working in association with the school, directly to the Headteacher (or Deputy Headteacher if the Headteacher is unavailable).
+Staff should report concerns about the conduct of a member of staff or external professional or contractor working in association with the school, directly to the Headteacher, even by phone if the Headteacher is off site, (or in exceptional circumstances the Deputy Headteacher if the Headteacher is unavailable for work).
 If the concern is about the Headteacher, or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern directly to the Local Authority Designated Officer (LADO).
-The LADO number is displayed on the staffroom notice board and forms an appendix on the Safeguarding Policy.
+The LADO number is displayed on the staffroom notice board and forms an appendix on the School Safeguarding Policy.

-If required during the process, staff can request emotional support from the Deputy Head and DSL.
+If required during the process, staff can request emotional support from the Deputy Head and DSL, or contact one of the external bodies listed for support in Section 7.